UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_13.md

 Let’s explore how we can add new columns to a less detailed version of our cereal dataframe.

-Remember the argument `use_cols`?
-We are going to use only a selection of columns so it’s easier to follow the examples.
+We’ll be working with a smaller dataframe containing only a few columns columns so that it’s easier to follow the examples.

 ---